abhilashlakshman/phaseR/README.md

 Please see the following manuscript for an example of the new functions included in phaseR:
 [Abhilash et al., 2026](https://www.cell.com/current-biology/fulltext/S0960-9822(26)00015-1).

 Please READ the [manual](https://github.com/abhilashlakshman/phaseR/blob/main/phaseR_UserManual_v01.html) before using.
+Download the raw HTML file in the link and open in any web browser for easy access to the manual.